nus-cs2103-AY2324S1/ip/docs/README.md

 <br>

 ### Finding tasks: `find` / `f`
-Finds a task with the given keyword.
+Finds a task with the given `keyword`.

 **Format:** `find <KEYWORD>` `f <KEYWORD>`
 - Keywords can have one or more words.